How it all started

 Within three months the numbers had risen to over 100 dogs."

 This is where we will leave the storytelling for now.
-We hope to have tickled your interest enough to follow our blog, that way it will be easy for you to continue reading about Helen's story.
+If you wish to continue reading Helen's story follow our blog.